maraliwayway/react-portfolio/README.md

 # Mara's React Portfolio

+Thanks for visiting!
+This project is a simple portfolio coded using React and Tailwind displaying more about me and my professional experiences.
+The portfolio was last updated in May 2024.

 To view the project, either follow the steps below or visit the Vercel link provided by this repo (Or do both!
 Do as you please!)

 ## Prerequisites